 Twitter Plot Summary: Damodar has returned and, a bit insane, decides to awaken the Dragon God from his slumber.
 Some heroes have to stop him, obviously.

-For anyone who has seen/experienced/endured the first Dungeons and Dragons movie, fear ye not.
-Apart from the return of Bruce Payne as Damodar, this sequel has absolutely nothing to do with that train wreck of a movie.
+For anyone who has seen/experienced/endured the first **Dungeons and Dragons** movie, fear ye not.
+Apart from the return of Bruce Payne as Damodar, this sequel has nothing to do with that train wreck of a movie.
 I can imagine a collective sigh of relief from the collected masses on hearing this.
 You can sleep easy. **Wrath of the Dragon God** isn’t too bad.

-Tonally it’s far more appropriate than the first film, more serious in its style but with the odd moment of levity where appropriate.
+Its tone is far more appropriate than the first film.
+It is more serious in style but with the odd moment of levity where appropriate.
 It also proves to be less abusive with its CGI.
-While this is no doubt from a purely budgetary perspective, it is definitely something that stands in its favour.
-There’s a certain appeal to seeing practical locations being used instead of a green screen, and other than the fact it’s cheap to film there you can see why a lot of modern productions are decamping to Eastern Europe (in this case, Bulgaria) in order to make their films.
-The scenery makes for a hugely attractive film, even if everything has been given a very cold filter in post production.
+While this is no doubt a budgetary reason, it is definitely something that stands in its favour.
+There’s a certain appeal to seeing practical locations in use instead of a green screen.
+And besides being cheap to film there, you can see why a lot of productions go to Eastern Europe to make films.
+In this instance it’s Bulgaria.
+The scenery makes for an attractive film.
+This is despite everything having a cold blue filter applied in post production.

 The plot isn’t all that dissimilar to the first film.
-Set 100 years after those events, Damodar is still around because Profion apparently cursed him to exist as an undead entity.
-After that amount of time as nothing more than a zombie, it’s no wonder that Damodar is a bit cranky.
+Set 100 years after those events, Damodar is still around.
+This is because Profion cursed him to exist as an undead entity (of course).
+After spending that amount of time as nothing more than a zombie, it’s no wonder that Damodar is a bit cranky.
 At least he’s been able to ditch the ridiculous blue lips this time.
-A small band of adventurers, including the budget Iain Glen – Mark Dymond – go on a quest to stop Damodar from using the Orb of Falazure and awaken the dragon god that lives in the mountain.
+A small band of adventurers, including the budget Iain Glen – Mark Dymond – go on a quest.
+Their aim is to stop Damodar using the Orb of Falazure to wake the dragon god that lives in the mountain.
 So far, so standard fantasy fare.
-And, to be honest, it never elevates itself beyond that, but then if it did it would not be as faithful to its source material.
+And, to be honest, it never elevates itself beyond that.
+But then if it did, it would not be as faithful to its source material.

-There is of course an obligatory appearance from a dragon, the titular Dragon God in fact, and features a narrative that has its own fair share of twists and turns on both sides of the good/bad divide.
-It is of further credit that many references to the original game have been included, even if this may be mostly lost on non-D&D players such as myself, but is a nice touch.
-In my case it merely added colour and depth to the world rather than being recognisable elements from the game, but at least they are included rather than almost summarily dismissed.
+There is of course an obligatory appearance from a dragon.
+The titular Dragon God in fact.
+The narrative has its own fair share of twists and turns on both sides of the good/bad divide.
+It is of further credit that many references to the original game are present.
+This may be lost on non-D&D players such as myself, but is a nice touch.
+In my case it added colour and depth to the world rather than being recognisable elements from the game.
+But at least they there rather than ignored and dismissed.
 Such close attention to detail is a marked improvement.

-It may feel in places like an extended episode of Stargate SG1 circa Seasons 8-10, but that is hardly a criticism, especially when you look at how much this production achieves without big name star power and an over the top effects budget behind it.
-By focusing on character and using effects as an occasional flourish rather than the main talking point, Wrath of the Dragon God is a solid but unspectacular sequel.
+It may feel in places like an extended episode of Stargate SG1 circa Seasons 8-10, but that is hardly a criticism.
+Especially when you consider what this production achieves without big name actors.
+Or, indeed, an over the top effects budget. **Wrath of the Dragon God** is a solid but unspectacular sequel.
 By focusing on character and using effects sparingly, it suceeds.
 Regardless, this is leagues ahead of the 2000 film whether it intended to be or not.
-That can only be considered a good thing.
+That can only be a good thing.